Soprano helicon

+History

 The crew of Melton’s Development Department, led by Ferdinand Kleinschmidt and Andreas Gambs made the first prototype in the beginning of May 2006.
 This instrument had a bore of an E♭ alto horn, so the smallest Alto horn mouthpiece was used for playing it.
 The tapering and bell size was from the Melton MW-F10 Flugelhorn.
 The instrument had an intense dark sound and great low register down to the lowest pedal tones but on the other hand it had a problematic high register, starting with the written middle C. Although the intention was to make a brass wind with a voluminous dark sound, there was still problems in the case of the first prototype - mostly caused by creating a soprano instrument with a timbre of an alto.

 So the next prototype, which was ready a month later, used a regular bore of B♭ Flugelhorn and a deep cup Flugelhorn mouthpiece.
 The tapering of the main tube had to be reshaped but the bell size stayed the same – 160 mm.
 The instrument had four valves (the 4th used as a quart valve).
 The main tube was also reshaped by moving the tuning slide after the 4th valve instead of having it at the beginning like the Flugelhorns.
 The 4th valve also had a trigger mechanism (which is operated with the right thumb) to extend the tube for better intonation of tones between low F-sharp and pedal C. The 4th valve itself is operated by the left hand.
 Another characteristic of this instrument was the bore profile, which remained conical even between the valve sections.
 The instrument still preserved the richness and volume of the 1st prototype, had a great low register, and it also played well in the higher "soprano" tessitura.